 An increasingly popular teaching method is the flipped classroom approach, which is a substyle of the rotation blended learning model.

-Whereas students traditionally learn the bulk of their studies in the classroom and reflect on their lessons individually, later on, the flipped classroom approach calls for students to learn individually via technology and online media either and analyse and apply what they’ve learned during the traditional teaching portion of the class.
+Whereas students traditionally learn the bulk of their studies in the classroom and reflect on their lessons individually, later on, the flipped classroom approach calls for students to learn individually via technology and online media either and analyze and apply what they’ve learned during the traditional teaching portion of the class.

 Are YouTube Channels Suitable for Teachers?